kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 	*  Deploy stable production-ready code
 	*  Retrain and validate models over time

-> If students are stumped or get stuck, break them into smaller groups and challenge them to define the steps and come up with some guiding questions for each step.
-Then discuss the process as a class.

 Here's a high level example of how we might walk through such a challenge:

 - **Identify Problem**: What is our problem?
 What is our goal?
 Do we understand these correctly?